Competitive prices for top quality

 🌱 Low maintenance and productive

-Sowing: Directly in the ground or in pots/containers; sow 3–5 cm apart and cover lightly with soil.
+Sowing: directly in open ground or in pots/containers; sow at a distance of 3–5 cm and cover lightly with soil.

-Soil: Well-drained, fertile, and slightly moist; suitable for various soil types.
+Soil: well-draining, nutritious, and slightly moist; suitable for various soil types.

-Watering: Water regularly, especially during dry spells, for even growth.
+Watering: water regularly, especially during dry periods, for even growth.

-Fertilizing: Organic fertilizer or compost for early sowing encourages healthy leaf development.
+Fertilization: organic fertilizer or compost when pre-sowing stimulates healthy leaf development.

-Care: Thin the seedlings so each plant has enough space to develop optimally.
+Care: thin out the seedlings so that each plant has sufficient space to develop optimally.

 The Beta vulgaris Rhubarb Chard can be harvested continuously.
 Cut off the outer leaves and stems to ensure the plant continues to grow and remains harvestable for extended periods.